2023 Solar Incentives Guide for Nipomo, CA - Tax Credits & Rebates

 4. within the date range specified by a particular incentive.

-Specific incentives, including those given out by the California government or by your county/municipality, might have additional qualifications.
-Get in touch with your local Nipomo solar installer to learn more about what incentives your project may qualify for.
+Specific incentives, including ones handled by the California government or by your county/municipality, sometimes have additional qualifications.
+Get in touch with your local Nipomo solar installer to discover what incentives your project may qualify for.

 How long until the federal solar tax credit ends?